-2) Performance: Device Power is as important as Access Point Coverage - believe it or not, some of today’s Wireless Engineers and IT consultants are still planning wireless networks in schools with laptops.
-Why is that a problem?
-Because many and in some cases most of the devices being used are in fact tablet PCs or even things like iPods.
-The radio power in today’s iPad is 25% the power of a traditional laptop.
+The radio power of an iPad is lower than the power of a traditional laptop.
 The problem with that is that the iPad in some cases can see the signal from the access point but doesn’t have the strength to communicate with it.
-Consider the types of devices you’re going to use during the planning process.
+It's critical that you consider the types of devices that you’re going to be supporting on your WLAN during the Wi-Fi planning process.

 4) Embrace BYOD, but Control Performance - Students want to connect their personal device to your school network and you should want them to for security reasons….When you allow them to connect to your network you can make sure that the users are routed through your Web Filter.
 This is important in K-12.
 But in order to allow them to connect, you’ll need to limit their bandwidth on the network to manage performance.